bemurphy/secret_store/README.md

 SecretStore
 ===========

-Store secrets for your app in a encrypted in a yaml file.
+Store secrets for your app AES encrypted in a yaml file.

 Often when working on a web application, you have the need for storing a variety of API keys or secrets to 3rd party services.
 However, it's not